silverstripe/silverstripe-travis-support/README.md

 The scripts allow you to test across multiple branches, and rewrite the `composer.json` to match dependencies.
 The scripts will test your module against multiple core releases, as well as multiple databases (if supported).
-See it in action on the ["translatable" module](https://travis-ci.org/silverstripe/silverstripe-translatable/).

 Why bother?
 Because it shows your users that you care about the quality of your codebase, and gives them a clear picture of the current status of it.
 And it helps you manage the complexity